 After a coat of primer, I started painting.
 I’ve used this paint before and I love it.
 It’s very accessible and inexpensive as far as chalk paint goes.
 The coverage is fantastic!
 It’s almost 1 coat, but I put on 2.
 The color is just gorgeous!
 I was a bit worried that it would feel too country, but I love it.

+Top coat.
 Then add a top coat.
-I hate using wax, so I added a coat of polycrylic.
+I didn’t want to use wax, so I added a coat of polycrylic.

 So you might have noticed that in the before picture, I cracked the glass.
 This seems to be a theme for this challenge, because I broke the glass frame in the last challenge too!
 I removed the glass and still need to get a new piece cut at the hardware store.
 For now, let’s just pretend that I’m really good at cleaning glass and it’s just super clean! 😉